Power Steering Fluid Service in Chicago, IL

 Power steering fluid has a usable lifespan.
-At some point in time, you will need to flush the power steering fluid in your vehicle and replace it with new fluid.
-Being that power steering is the system that allows you to control a 2000 pound object with minimal effort, it's pretty clear that ensuring that your power steering is operating at an optimal level is critical.
-If you've ever driven a classic car, or truck that doesn't have power steering, you can imagine what would happen if your power steering went out.
+At some point, you will need to flush the power steering fluid in your vehicle and replace it with new fluid.
+Since power steering is the system that allows you to control a 2,000-pound object (or more) with minimal effort, it's pretty clear that ensuring your power steering is operating at an optimal level is critical.
+If you've ever driven a classic car or truck that doesn't have power steering, you can imagine what would happen if your power steering went out.

 Have you ever been driving around Chicago, IL, and wondered how your power steering works?
-Power steering works to reduce the amount of effort needed from the driver to turn the steering wheel.
+Power steering reduces the amount of effort needed from the driver to turn the steering wheel.
 Without power steering, steering your vehicle would be much more difficult.
 Power steering uses either a hydraulic system or an electrical system to assist the driver with steering the vehicle.

 Power steering that utilizes a hydraulic system relies on a hydraulic pump, the engine’s power, and the hydraulic fluid to steer the vehicle.
-With the combination of the hydraulic pump and the vehicle’s engine, it applies force on the steering gear by pumping hydraulic fluid to the power steering pump.
-If your power steering pump needs repair, Brach's Auto Center is your 1st choice.
-The power steering fluid is stored in a depressurized form within the power steering reservoir, and only when needed does the power steering pump pressurize the fluid and deliver it to assist in steering.
-Give Brach's Auto Center a call if you have any questions regarding the steering system on your BMW, Chevrolet, Dodge, Ford or other vehicles.
+With the combination of the hydraulic pump and the vehicle’s engine, it applies force on the steering gear by pumping hydraulic fluid through the power steering pump.
+The power steering fluid is stored in a slightly pressurized form within the power steering reservoir, and this pressure increases as steering demand increases.
+If your power steering pump needs repair, Brach's Auto Center is your top choice.
+So, give us a call if you have any questions regarding the steering system on your BMW, Chevrolet, Dodge, Ford, or other vehicles.

 Unlike hydraulic power steering, electrical power steering relies on an electrical motor and sensors on the steering column.
-By analyzing the input from the steering wheel, the Electronic Control Unit (ECU) then sends a signal to the electronic motor, which is located on the end of the steering column.
+By analyzing the input from the steering wheel, the Electronic Control Unit (ECU) sends a signal to the electronic motor, which is located on the end of the steering column or on the steering rack itself.
 This motor then turns and aids the driver with the steering process.
-We at Brach's Auto Center in Chicago have been performing power steering repairs on a multitude of vehicle makes since 1984, and our owner Gary Brach makes sure their Expert technicians go through extensive auto repair training.
+We at Brach's Auto Center in Chicago have been performing power steering repairs on a multitude of vehicle makes since 1984, and our owner Tom Beaulieu makes sure their Expert technicians go through extensive auto repair training.

-Vibrations on the steering wheel - This could mean that the steering belt is damaged or loose.
-It is absolutely necessary to get this resolved as soon as possible as the power steering could malfunction and fail.
+Vibrations on the steering wheel - This could mean that the power steering belt is damaged or loose.
+Getting this resolved as soon as possible is absolutely necessary, as the power steering or internal steering pump could malfunction and fail.

 Difficulty turning the steering wheel - Power steering is designed to make steering much easier and convenient for drivers.
-If your steering wheel is stiff, this could mean your vehicle's fluid levels are low, in which case you would need to come into Brach's Auto Center for a power steering fluid exchange service.
-If this is not the case, then there is a problem with your steering system.
-If you notice that you have difficulty when steering, it is important to get this issue inspected by our knowledgeable technicians as soon as possible.
+If your steering wheel is stiff, there is a problem with your steering system, in which case you would need to come into Brach's Auto Center for a power steering fluid exchange or repair.
+If you notice that you have difficulty steering, getting this issue inspected by our knowledgeable technicians as soon as possible is a must.

 Power steering fluid leak - If you notice that there is a fluid leak near the steering gear or rack, chances are that you have a power steering fluid leak.
-If there is a leak, this does not allow the hydraulic power steering system to work properly.
+If there is a leak, this does not allow the hydraulic power steering system to work properly and can cause severe damage to the rest of the power steering system.
 If you are in Chicago, IL, Beverly, IL, Morgan Park, IL, Evergreen Park, IL, Mount Greenwood, IL, or nearby, you can come to Brach's Auto Center in Chicago to address any power steering problems.

-Your vehicle wanders or pulls to one side - This often indicates a problem with worn steering gear.
-Premature steering gear wear can be caused by a lack of lubrication from power steering fluid, so you should also check for any power steering leaks when replacing a worn steering gear.
+Your vehicle wanders or pulls to one side - This often indicates that there might be a damaged steering gear or a leak in the left or right seal.
+Premature steering gear wear can be caused by a lack of lubrication from the power steering fluid, so you should also check for any power steering leaks when replacing a worn steering gear.
 We at Brach's Auto Center in Cook County can also check for leaks when you bring your vehicle in.

-To schedule an appointment with Brach's Auto Center in Chicago, give us a call at 773-238-0606 or schedule an appointment online at https://brachsautocenter.com.
+To schedule an appointment with Brach's Auto Center in Chicago, give us a call at 773-238-0606 or schedule an appointment online.
 Brach's Auto Center - Quality you Can Trust, at a Fair Price!.